Editor’s Note: Hook Fish Co. is open for takeout only.

 These can be customized with poke or the grilled fish of the day - and the answer is always grilled.
 Strong corn tortillas and a simple slaw, avocado, and pico topping make these a go-to.
 You only get two per order, so know that you’ll probably want more (or need an app or two).

 Not a grease pile!
 To be honest, though, the real standouts here are the fries.
-They’re like the fries you used to get at the pool in those big cardboard cups with pictures of fries on the outside when you were a kid.
+They’re like the fries we used to get at the pool in those big cardboard cups with pictures of fries on the outside when we were a kid.
 Some salt and spices make them incredible.